druths/xp/docs/manual/source/quick_start.rst

 Quick Start
 ===========

-Flex makes it easy to create and update computational workflows (called pipelines) that always retain a connection to the data that the pipeline produced.
+xp makes it easy to create and update computational workflows (called pipelines) that always retain a connection to the data that the pipeline produced.